Gorilla Forest Lodge, an A&K Sanctuary | Bwindi Impenetrable Forest National Park

 Activities on Site

-Bird Watching, Game Viewing, Game Walks, Gorilla Tracking, Massages, Safaris, Walks (Guided)
+Bird Watching, Game Viewing, Gorilla Tracking, Massages, Walks (Guided)

 Activities Nearby

-Animal Encounters, Bird Watching, Cultural Tours, Game Drives, Game Viewing, Game Walks, Gorilla Tracking, Walks (Guided)
+Animal Encounters, Bird Watching, Cultural Tours, Game Viewing, Gorilla Tracking, Walks (Guided)

 The gorillas are completely wild but have become used to seeing a few humans after years of habituation.
 Many of the expert guides have been involved in this process since the beginning and are able to explain the complicated etiquette involved in meeting a giant silverback.
 This is an opportunity afforded only to a select few, as just eight visitors are allowed to view each group every day.
-Tracking through dense forest with steep slopes means that participants do need to be physically fit to enjoy the track.
-Once the gorillas are located, spend a maximum of one hour with them before returning back to camp.
-Please note only children aged 15 and above can track gorilla.
+Trekking through dense forest with steep slopes means that guests need to be physically fit to enjoy the trek.
+Once the gorillas are located, guests will spend a maximum of one hour with them before returning back to the lodge.
+Please note only children aged 15 and above can go gorilla trekking.
+A gorilla trekking permit must be bought in advance.

 Your Stay